senyosimpson/apollo/development.md

 ### Success - 30/05/2020

 Managed to get it working!
 Internal representation works nicely and I got the program change to occur at the start of the midi sequence.
 I still need to remove the hardcoded values but I'll worry about that later.

+## Notes: Improvement - 30/05/2020

+I've realised this implementation isn't performant at all.
+When the code is executed, my machine's fans start going off - clearly means something inefficient is happening somewhere (no surprise).
+I should definitely investigate this further down the line.

+## Offsets & Duration - 30/05/2020

+The next steps are to have an offset key so that each note has a position relative to the start of the midi track.
+This will allow me to remove the hardcoded tick start positions and durations.